Barandis/kessel/src/docs/parsers/chain.md

 Applies a parser to the input, passes its result to a function, and then applies the parser that function returns to the input.

-`chain` is not used that often itself, but it is a primitive combinator that provides the basis for numerous other parsers (including all of those in the "Chaining combinators" section of the [API summary](../api.md#table-5-chaining-combinators)).
+`chain` is not used that often itself, but it is a primitive combinator that provides the basis for numerous other parsers.
+It corresponds to the `bind` operation in the `Monad` type class in Haskell, which is often spelled `>>=`.
+It can therefore be used to implement sequencing in a monadic style, contrasting with the applicative style offered by [`apply`](apply.md).

+This parser is not expected to see a lot of use since none of the Kessels parsers are implemented in terms of it, but it is available in case someone wants to parse monadically without using `block`.

 There is another version of this parser ([`chainB`](chainb.md)) that will backtrack and fail non-fatally if the parser returned by `fn` fails non-fatally.

 #### Example